Ludwigia peploides: Habitat, ecology and dispersal

 The genus Ludwigia is present worldwide.
 There are 23 sections consisting of 82 species in total.
 They can be both woody, herbaceous and aquatic.
-They have very high levels of reproduction and efficient dispersal capacity which is a large factor in its amazing ability to take over habitats all across the world.
-First their reproduction.
-It is divided into four steps that coincide with the changing seasons.
+They have very high levels of reproduction and efficient dispersal capacity which is a large factor in its ability to take over habitats all across the world.

+Their reproduction is divided into four steps that coincide with the changing seasons.
 During the spring, new shoots form buds.
 If in shallow water, it is formed in an erect position, but if in a drained environment, they will adopt a creeping form.
 The stems will eventually rise to the waters surface and will then form rosettes and small round leaves.
 The next step occurs over the summer where apical and branches begin to form whether the species formed in an erect or creeping form.
 After an overall lateral extension of 50 cm flowers can begin to emerge.
 Between late June to early October, yellow flowers are produced and reproduction can occur.
-Unfortunately, the sexual reproduction of these plants are relatively unknown due to lack of research and can vary from species to species.
+The sexual reproduction of these plants are relatively unknown due to lack of research and can vary from species to species.
 In autumn, from August to November fruiting occurs.
 For the rest of the year, the winter months, the species will break up, dry out and decay but it has been seen that there are cases where it can survive.

-The reason these plants are scattered all over the globe is because Ludwigia can be generated during all seasons just from fragments of stems or rhizomes.
+Because Ludwigia can propagate from stem fragments or rhizomes broken off by wind, water flow or animals, they have been scattered across the globe.
 They can be broken as easily by wind, water flow or animals.
-Lugwigia Peploides have the ability to double their biomass from their broken particles between 15 and 90 days.
-This also allows this species to continue to thrive in habitat and regions where sexual reproduction cannot occur.
+Fragments of Ludwigia peploides can double in biomass in between 15 and 90 days.
+This allows this species to thrive in habitat and regions where sexual reproduction cannot occur.

 The Ludwigia occur predominantly in wetlands and in the transition areas between aquatic and terrestrial environments.
-As a result of their high plasticity lugwigia can colonize pretty much anywhere in slow flowing waters, river banks and wet meadows.
-They do prefer slow flowing water over water with a higher velocity.
-Most Lugwigia species where present in stagnant water, from .06 to 1 metre deep.
+As a result of their high plasticity, Ludwigia can colonize almost anywhere in slow flowing waters, river banks and wet meadows.
+They prefer slow flowing water over water with a higher velocity.
+Most Ludwigia species where present in stagnant water, from .06 to 1 metre deep.
 Great depths became a constraint on their development but shoots were still able to form flower buds.
 If they are in a low nutrient condition, Ludwigia double their biomass.
 The only true weakness of this species is intense levels of salinity in the water they inhabit.